Swiatek Makes Winning Return, Beating Zheng In Stuttgart - UrduPoint

 Swiatek Makes Winning Return, Beating Zheng In Stuttgart

-The Pole won 6-1, 6-4 as a dominant first set putting her on course for victory in just under 90 minutes at the clay-court tournament.
+The Pole won 6-1, 6-4 as a dominant first set put her on course for victory in just under 90 minutes at the clay-court tournament.

+"I felt like I needed to be 100 percent focused from the beginning to the end, to think about technique and tactics," Swiatek said.

 The Russian impressed with her returning game to dominate the American, winning 6-2, 6-3.